 OUR MISSION AND HISTORY

 Electric Literature began as a quarterly journal in 2009 and became a nonprofit in 2014.
-In 2024, Electric Lit published over 600 writers to 3 million readers.
-Every writer is paid, and everything on the site is free to read.
-To receive highlights from what EL publishes every week, subscribe to the eNewsletter.
+Every year, Electric Lit connects over 500 writers with three million readers.
+We pay all of our writers, without exception, and everything we publish is free to read.
+To receive weekly EL highlights, subscribe to our eNewsletter.

-The website is updated weekdays with author interviews, reading lists, humor pieces, and literary news.
-A new personal narrative essay is published every Thursday.
+The EL website is updated every weekday with literature, essays, author interviews, and reading lists.
+A personal narrative essay is published every Thursday.
 Recommended Reading, Electric Literature’s acclaimed weekly fiction magazine, publishes short stories and novel excerpts with personal recommendations every Monday.
 The Commuter, EL’s beloved home for poetry, flash prose, graphic narratives, and form-breaking work, publishings every Wednesday.
-Launched in 2012, Recommended Reading published its 600th issue on November 20, 2023, and constitutes the largest free archive of contemporary literature outside of a library system.
+The combined archives of Recommended Reading and The Commuter constitute the largest free archive of contemporary literature outside of a library system.

 Electric Literature is grateful for the support of the Amazon Literary Partnership Literary Magazine Fund, the Community of Literary Magazines & Presses, the New York State Council on the Arts, and the Whiting Literary Magazine Prize.
 From 2016 to 2025, Electric Literature was also supported by the National Endowment for the Arts.
-Read about EL’s decision not to apply for 2026 NEA funding, and the termination of EL’s 2025 funding.
+Read about EL’s decision not to apply for 2026 NEA funding.

 Electric Literature monetizes some of the book links on its site.
 If you click on a link and make a purchase, EL may receive a commission, which goes toward paying writers.
 These commissions do not influence which books EL features or how the editors choose to cover them.